Tom Walsh (footballer)

-Tom Walsh (born 11 July 1996) is a Scottish footballer who currently plays for Inverness Caledonian Thistle in the Scottish Championship in his second stint with the club.
+Tom Walsh (born 11 July 1996) is a Scottish footballer who most recently played for Inverness Caledonian Thistle in the Scottish Championship.
 He became the youngest player to make an appearance for Rangers in Scottish league football, when he played for them aged 16 in 2012.
 He also had loan spells with Stenhousemuir, Dumbarton and St Mirren during his Ibrox career.
 Since leaving Rangers, Walsh has had spells with Limerick in the League of Ireland and Dumbarton.
 Walsh would spend two years with Inverness in his first spell, before joining Ayr United for a season.
 He represented Scotland at various youth international levels.

 Early life

 Walsh is from Troon, Ayrshire and was educated at Marr College in the town.